SenjinDarashiva/CLI-Builder/README.md

-                        Specify the language to compile .tex files need to be on the form filename-languagecode.tex for example CV- EN.tex default is to compile all .tex files
+                        Specify the language to compile .tex files need to be on the form filename-languagecode.tex for example CV- EN.tex default is to compile all .tex files FILENAME 			IF supplied only builds the specified file